microsoft/FluidFramework/api-report/odsp-driver.api.md

 import { IPersistedCache } from '@fluidframework/odsp-driver-definitions';
 import { IRequest } from '@fluidframework/core-interfaces';
 import { IResolvedUrl } from '@fluidframework/driver-definitions';
-import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
 import { ISnapshotOptions } from '@fluidframework/odsp-driver-definitions';
-import { ISnapshotTree } from '@fluidframework/protocol-definitions';
 import { ISummaryTree } from '@fluidframework/protocol-definitions';
 import { ITelemetryBaseLogger } from '@fluidframework/common-definitions';
 import { ITelemetryLogger } from '@fluidframework/common-definitions';